 I love smoked beef brisket, but sometimes I’m looking for something a little quicker.
 And cheaper.
 Smoked chuck roast is a great way to make a lot of chopped or shredded beef in a short amount of time.
-Just inject the roasts, add a little rub, and onto the smoker we go!
+Just inject the roasts, add a little rub, and onto the smoker (mine’s a Weber) we go!

 I chopped most of the chuck for use in tacos, nachos, and BBQ beef sandwiches.
 Some I sliced for beef sandwiches.
 It freezes well so I can always defrost a serving for a quick lunch.
 Just heat with a little BBQ sauce, toss onto a bun and lunch is served!

 For a spicier chuck roast, try my barbacoa-style smoked chuck roast.
 You’ll find it hard to believe you’re eating chuck roast!
 For the real thing, brisket, you have to try my best smoked beef brisket.